ParaFraser/TAG/README.md

 ### Essential Client (recommended)
 This mod is compatible with Essential Client (recommended for multiplayer convenience).
 Download the installer from *https://essential.gg/en* and follow the installation wizard prompts to add a **1.21.4** Essential instance to the default launcher (**any other version of Minecraft will not work**).
 ### Setting up the world
-Step 1: Extract the folder titled "TAG - Map" and add it to your saves folder (for default launcher, this will likely be under C:\Users\[your namespace]\AppData\Roaming\.minecraft\saves).
-Alternatively, extract the folder titled "TAG - Datapack".
+Step 1: Navigate to the latest release and download the folder titled "TAG - Map".
+Extract this folder and add it to your saves folder (for default launcher, this will likely be under C:\Users\[your namespace]\AppData\Roaming\.minecraft\saves).
+Alternatively, download and extract the folder titled "TAG - Datapack".
 Create a new world with the "Allow Commands" setting enabled and add this folder into the datapacks section of the menu.
 Step 2: Once loaded into the world, type "/reload" to reload the datapack.
 Note: The game may prompt a warning when attempting to join the world due to the incorporation of experimental features in the map/datapack.
 Just select "Yes" to proceed.
 ### Invite friends